-These Design Guidelines are intended to provide assistance to homeowners and their architects, landscape architects, contractors, etc. who require information regarding the design intent of the Ashton Plantation Architectural Control Committee.
+These Amended and Restated Design Guidelines (hereafter the "Design Guidelines") are intended to provide assistance to homeowners and their architects, landscape architects, contractors, etc. who require information regarding the design intent of the Ashton Plantation Architectural Control Committee.
 It is the goal of these guidelines to promote a desirable visual environment in Plantation Lakes through creative development techniques, good civic design and compatible arrangement while recognizing the constraints of development costs to create long-term value for homeowners.
 Great care has been taken in the planning, design, and construction phases of Ashton Plantation to insure a peaceful, safe, and enjoyable environment and lifestyle.
 For this reason, these Guidelines focus homeowners and their consultants on items important to the overall character of the community and over which the Ashton Plantation Architectural Control committee will exert strong control.
 Adherence to these guidelines beginning with the inception of the project will minimize redesign expenses and downtime.
 If there are conflicting requirements in these Design Guidelines with the Restrictions, then the provisions of the Restrictions shall take precedence.